|

 Rodefer, Kim Weaver, Cherith Elliott, Jenny Hudson, Stacey End, Chelsea

-Burchick Junior
+Burchick

 Women’s Novice Eight – Elena Reynolds, Olivia Klipa, Lauren Skoog,